 HBASE-4811 implements an API to scan a table or a range within a table in reverse, reducing the need to optimize your schema for forward or reverse scanning.
 This feature is available in HBase 0.98 and later.
-See https://hbase.apache.org/apidocs/org/apache/hadoop/hbase/client/Scan.html#setR eversed%28boolean for more information.
+See Scan.setReversed() for more information.

-43.1.4.
-Variangle Length or Fixed Length Rowkeys?
+45.1.4.
+Variable Length or Fixed Length Rowkeys?